 Snow and Ice Network

 The project is funded through the Strategic Science Investment Fund from the Ministry of Business, Innovation and Employment.
-It supports work currently carried out as part of New Zealand international obligation through World Meteorological Organisation (WMO) such as Global Cryosphere Watch (GCW) or the Solid Precipitation Intercomparison Experiment (SPICE), national project such as the Deep South National Challenge - Impact and Implication Programme - Frozen water and Hydrology projects (link to the projects), as well as NIWA lead project New Zealand Water Model - Hydro (link to the page); Downstream impact of climate change project; Near real time state of the snow resource; as well as verification of NIWA Numerical Weather Prediction model (NZCSM) at high elevation.
+It supports work currently carried out as part of: New Zealand's international obligation through the World Meteorological Organisation (WMO) such as Global Cryosphere Watch (GCW) or the Solid Precipitation Intercomparison Experiment (SPICE); national projects such as the Deep South National Science Challenge - Impact and Implication Programme - Frozen water and Hydrology projects, and NIWA-led project the New Zealand Water Model - Hydrology; downstream impact of climate change project; near real time state of the snow resource; development of river flow forecasting tools, as well as verification of NIWA Numerical Weather Prediction models at high elevation.

 Citizen science observations of snow

 Information collected through this project is complemented by citizen science observations of snow depth.
 For details of how to participate or download the app visit How deep is the snow at your place?

 In the snow: new tool to advise New Zealanders of snow conditions | NIWA news article

 Know your snow | NIWA feature article

 Field technicians greeted by thigh deep snow | NIWA news